Necronomicon: Hoaxes

 Drawn by the success of Scithers' Necronomicon, more followed.
 The most famous of these is the Simon Necronomicon, published in 1977.
 This book, by the pseudonymous "Simon", has little connection to the fictional Lovecraft Mythos but instead is based on Sumerian mythology.
 The author uses this as evidence of its authenticity, arguing that a hoax spellbook would not use the title of an in-universe spellbook from series of horror stories.
 It purports to come from an ancient manuscript that predates Lovecraft's stories, though there is no record of such a thing.
 Simon's story incorporates two real-life thieves who were arrested for selling stolen manuscripts, but they have no connection to the Simon Necronomicon, and nobody has ever produced the alleged manuscript.
 Instead, it is likely that Peter Levenda, the registered copyright holder of several of Simon's books, is the author.
 Levenda has denied this.
 The other major work was a hoax edited by George Hay, which was published in 1978 and included an introduction by the paranormal researcher and writer Colin Wilson.
-David Langford described how the book was prepared from a computer analysis of a discovered "cipher text" by Dr. John Dee.
+David Langford described how the book was prepared from a computer analysis of a discovered "cipher text" by John Dee.
 The resulting "translation" was in fact written by occultist Robert Turner, but it was far truer to the Lovecraftian version than the Simon text and incorporated quotations from Lovecraft's stories in its passages.

 In 2004, Necronomicon: The Wanderings of Alhazred, by Canadian occultist Donald Tyson, was published by Llewellyn Worldwide.
 Donald Tyson has clearly stated that the Necronomicon is fictional, but that has not prevented his book from being the center of some controversy.
 Tyson has since published Alhazred, a novelization of the life of the Necronomicons author.